MFStapert/mfstapertdotdev/_resume/6topicus.md

   - Prioritising technical goals with project leads
 ---

-Setup and maintained a technical roadmap, prioritising it with project leads.
+Setup and maintenance of a technical roadmap, prioritizing it with project leads.